-When you think: “hotels in Lakeland,” what comes to mind?
-Maybe, the Terrace Hotel but what about its predecessor, the Tremont House Hotel?
+When you think of hotels in downtown Lakeland, what comes to mind?
+Maybe the Terrace Hotel, but what about its predecessor — the Tremont House Hotel?

-The three-story hotel was constructed of wood and featured a high-gabled roof, a common style during the latter half of the 19th century.
-The building housed a second-story porch, which wrapped the entire length of the floor, and was subjected to a few expansions and modifications over the years.
-One substantial change was the addition of first-floor arches with support brackets vs. pillars.
+The three-story wooden hotel featured a high-gabled roof, a common style during the latter half of the 19th century.
+On the second story, guests socialized on a wrap-around porch.
+Throughout the years, the building underwent many expansions and modifications, including the addition of first-floor arches with support brackets.

 Speaking of things guests could enjoy: Lakeland’s first bathtubs were housed in the hotel.
 The Tremont House was known as one of South Florida’s finest, colloquially touted as “The Traveling Man’s Home.”

 In 1911, the hotel was relocated to an adjacent lot, roughly 200-ft south on Massachusetts Avenue.
 This made way for a Lakeland staple — the Terrace Hotel — to take its place on October 12, 1924.

 Unfortunately for the Tremont House, the emergence of the Terrace Hotel and other newcomers like Hotel Thelma and the New Florida Hotel proved fatal.
 Tremont House was eventually torn down in 1936 and was replaced by Ballanger’s Garage, which stood behind Frescos Southern Kitchen & Bar and has since closed.